Value-Based Living, Working, and Leading

-I’m hopeful you had the time to participate in the above activity.
+I’m hoping you had the time to participate in the above activity.
 If not, I strongly encourage you to return to it when you have an extra fifteen minutes.
 If you were able to give it a try, it is important to note that revisiting this activity at different times in your life can be important and revealing.
-As we learn and grow we must take time to double check that foundation ensuring that we continue to be in alignment with the values that allow us to live courageously and authentically.
-It was this activity that started me down the path to make some big changes in my life, including a career shift.
+As we learn and grow we must take time to double-check that foundation ensuring that we continue to be in alignment with the values that allow us to live courageously and authentically.
+It was this activity that started me down the path to making some big changes in my life, including a career shift.

 Identifying Your Organization’s Values

 The first time I completed the activity above was while I was working a job in which I felt a disconnect between my personal values and what was being asked of me professionally.
 Once I had defined my own values and the behaviors that were associated with living into or away from them, I felt more confident in myself, my abilities, and my work.